 Tree Davis Memorial Grove

-Four mini-groves are being renovated in a phased development over the next few years.
 Tree Davis is mobilizing volunteers to create Climate-Ready Landscape designs, remove existing shrubs, install new plantings, apply mulch, and provide establishment watering as needed.
 Tree Davis and the City of Davis are working cooperatively to manage the site.

 Lois Wolk has dedicated her career to public service and stewarding the environment.
 Having served in numerous civic leadership roles, from Mayor of the City of Davis to California State Senator, she has been a stalwart advocate of urban forestry, urban greening, and climate change mitigation.
 As a founding member of Tree Davis, she helped create the public-nonprofit partnership that still thrives today, engaging community members in enhancing and expanding the urban forest.

-In October 2020, the area was planed with over 100 native and drought tolerant understory plants, creating pollinator and wildlife habitat.
+In October 2020, the area was planted with over 100 native and drought tolerant understory plants, creating pollinator and wildlife habitat.
 An Atlas blue cedar (Cedrus atlantica ‘Glauca’) and strawberry tree (Arbutus unedo) were also planted.

 During spring 2021 a tree planting and virtual dedication event was held to recognize Lois Wolk’s many contributions to urban forestry in Davis and California.
 A cork oak (Quercus suber) tree was planted, and a plaque was dedicated in her honor.